swashata/wp-webpack-script/site/docs/guides/adding-typescript.md

 ## Provided tooling

-`@wpackio/scripts` comes with the build tooling for typescript, not typescript itself.
+`@wpackio/scripts` comes with the build tooling for typescript, not typescript and webpack plugins.
 Also note that, we use [babel 7](https://babeljs.io/docs/en/babel-preset-typescript) to compile typescript and [Fork TS Checked Webpack Plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) to show type-errors during build/development time.
 So there are some gotchas.